Drone regulations in Malta

 In this article, you will learn everything you need to know if you want to use your drone in Malta.

-The EU Drone Regulation has been in force in Malta since December 31, 2020.
+The EU Drone Regulation has been in force in Malta since 31.12.2020.
 This has largely harmonized the rules for remote pilots.
-You only have to register as an operator in one European country and your EU drone license is also recognized across countries.
+For example, your EU drone pilot’s license is recognized across borders.

 Overview of the European rules that apply in Malta